Topical dermatologic treatments include

 Creams are semi-solid emulsions of oil and water.
 They are used for moisturizing and cooling and when exudation is present.
 They vanish when rubbed into skin.

 Ointments are oil based (eg, petrolatum) with little if any water.
-Ointments are optimal lubricants and increase drug penetration because of their occlusive nature; a given concentration of drug is generally more potent in an ointment.
+Ointments are optimal lubricants and increase drug penetration because of their occlusive nature; a given concentration of drug is typically more potent in an ointment.
 They are preferred for lichenified lesions and lesions with thick crusts or heaped-up scales, including psoriasis and lichen simplex chronicus.
 Ointments are less irritating than creams for erosions or ulcers.
 They are usually best applied after bathing or dampening the skin with water.

 Dressings protect open lesions, facilitate healing, increase drug absorption, and protect the patient's clothing.